ericclack/racket-candy-crush/doc/talk.rst

 Observations:
 - REPLs are great
+- Python generators are cool, but not easy to understand for a beginner
 - Notice that in Python shuffle changes the list, Racket returns a new one

-We'll come back here in a tick.
+We'll come back to the REPL soon

 Showing the candy
 -----------------